h-terao/viewax/README.md

 <div align="center">

-# Augmentor
+# Viewax

 </div>

-Augmentor is an image augmentation library for JAX inspired by [imax](https://github.com/4rtemi5/imax).
+Viewax is an image augmentation library for JAX.

-## Requirements
-- Python >= 3.7
-- jax
-- chex

 ## Note
 - Input image is expected to be an uint8 RGB array that has a shape of (height, width, channel).